 9. Always start on a downbeat followed by the upbeat.
 This is West Coast swing techniques is true for most dance genres.
 It is preferred by most dancers to start the dance on the first beat of an eight count phrase as well.
 Video on downbeats & upbeats.

-We will be adding to this list of West Coast swing techniques in upcoming newsletters and blogs, so be sure check for future Quick Guides to technique for all the dance genres.
-Read more dance articles at Dance Talk and get new articles and dance tips weekly, sign up for the DanceTime Global newsletter here.
+We will be adding to this list of West Coast swing techniques in upcoming newsletters and blogs, so be sure check for future technique video clips for all the dance genres.
+Read more dance articles at Dance Talk and get new articles and dance tips weekly, sign up for the DanceTime newsletter here.

 Technique Summary for West Coast Swing

 West Coast swing technique is unique.
 It is important for the West Coast swing dancer to understand this unique way of moving and distinguish it from other forms of dance.
-Each dance has unique elements including the Latin dances, smooth and nightclub dances like hustle and Nightclub 2-step.
+Each dance has unique elements including Latin dance, smooth and nightclub dances like hustle and nightclub two step.
 However, the technique for West Coast swing is unique and unlike any other swing dances.
-The other swing dances include Jitterbug, Lindy Hop, St. Louis Shag, Carolina shag, Balboa, Charleston Lindy and East Coast swing.
+The other swing dances include jitterbug, Lindy Hop, St. Louis Shag, Carolina shag, Balboa, Charleston Lindy hop and East Coast swing.

 The West Coast Swing started locally in Southern California as the Western Swing in the 1950’s and 60’s.
 Eventually, the name was changed to West Coast Swing to distinguish it from a Country Western form of swing dancing.

 Over the years, it has been popular ever since it evolved in the 1960’s throughout the 20th century.
 In the 21st century, the West Coast swing spread globally.
 Now, there are are Westies in many countries across the globe including Canada, Australia, UK, France, Brazil and more.
-The WCS is a “living dance” that frequently changes stylistically along with contemporary music.
-Understandably, the WCS’s popularity has skyrocketed in the last decade.
+The West Coast swing is a “living dance” that frequently changes stylistically along with contemporary music.
+Understandably, the West Coast swing’s popularity has skyrocketed in the last decade.
 The digital age makes it easier to be part of a world wide West Coast Swing community!